 Born in Australia, Darryl learned photography from his father starting with a venerable Olympus Pen D - a jewel of a camera.
 After moving to Switzerland in 2006, he decided to focus on his photography and especially on those images which he finds most inspiring - minimalist images which evoke peace and serenity.

 While he still loves working with film, most of his work is now purely digital.
-Digital provides a capability for quality which he was never able to realise in a traditional darkroom.
+A light touch is used in post-production to give a consistency in feel and quality.

 Influences are many and varied but include the masters: Ansel Adams, Edward Weston and their contemporaries plus Micheal Kenna, Micheal Levin, Susan Burnstine and the UK writer and photographer Barry Thornton.

-Darryl lives in the village of Lully, outside of Geneva.
+Darryl lives in the village of Bernex, close to Geneva.